mpg-age-bioinformatics/flaski/kubernetes/README.md

 ```bash
 kubectl apply -f letsencrypt/server-ingress.yaml
 ```
-And check the status o your certificate:
+And check the status of your certificate:
 ```bash
 kubectl describe certificate server-tls
 ```